 We’re all guilty of it.
-Sneaking into the pantry at four in the morning to snag a piece of your favorite unhealthy snack or adding just a little bit more butter to the recipe than what it calls for.
-We know it’s bad, yet we do it anyway.
-There is nothing more satisfying about being a culinary rebel.
-However, the risks of binging on those sorts of items plague us when the day comes and we’re faced with the ever increasing difficulty of fitting into our jeans.
-Healthy meals are hard to come by when you’ve got a busy job and a family, but they are definitely possible with a few minor replacements.
+Sneaking into the pantry at four in the morning to snag a piece of your favorite unhealthy snack or adding just a little bit more butter to the recipe than it calls for.
+But the risks of binging on unhealthy foods plague us when we’re faced with the ever-increasing difficulty of fitting into our jeans.
+Healthy food options are hard to come by when you’ve got a busy job and a family, but eating better is definitely possible with a few small changes.

 The top four foods you really need to think about switching:

-Processed meats: According to Reader’s Digest, eating processed meats leads to an increased risk of colon cancer.
-What constitutes as processed meats?
-Any meat that is smoked, cured or has chemical preservatives in them.
-They also have a great deal of fats, cholesterol and salt.
+Processed meats: According to Reader’s Digest, eating processed meats can lead to an increased risk of colon cancer.
+What counts as processed meat?
+Any meat that is smoked, cured, or has chemical preservatives in it.
+Processed meats also have a lot of fat, cholesterol, and salt.

-Frozen ready meals: We’ve all been too tired to cook, but each frozen meal you consume adds an extraordinary amount of calories to your diet in addition to containing an excessive amount of salt and chemical preservatives.
-For example, a Hungry-Man Select Classic Fried Chicken is the caloric equivalent to 8.5 KFC original recipe drumsticks.
+Frozen ready meals: We’ve all been too tired to cook, but each frozen meal you consume adds an extraordinary amount of calories, sodium, and chemical preservatives to your diet.
+For example, a Hungry-Man Selects Classic Fried Chicken is the caloric equivalent to 8.5 KFC original recipe drumsticks.

-Pasta: I’m definitely not talking about all pasta, but, as with anything yummy, people tend to overindulge in this delicious treat by smothering them with high-sugar, high-fat sauces and then consuming more than the recommended serving size.
-Beyond the overindulgence, pastas are refined goods and lose many of their healthy grain nutrients over the process.
+Pasta: I’m definitely not talking about all pasta.
+But, if you smother pasta with high-sugar, high-fat sauces and then consume more than the recommended serving size, it’s definitely not healthy food.
+Plus, pasta is a refined good and loses many of its healthy grain nutrients in the process.

-Frozen pizza: Pizza is chalk full of things you shouldn’t be eating on a regular basis.
-According to Caloriecount.com a 12-inch regular pepperoni from Tombstone has a whopping 279 calories per serving with 5 servings in each pizza.
+Frozen pizza: Pizza is chock-full of things you shouldn’t be eating on a regular basis.
+According to Caloriecount.com, a 12-inch regular pepperoni from Tombstone has a whopping 279 calories per serving, with 5 servings in each pizza.
 A majority of the nutritional index is fat and sodium, not what you want your body to use as fuel for the day.

-Now, before you get all up in arms about the above no-nos, let me tell you the good news With a few simple food replacements, you can indulge in all the above foods so you can eat guilt-free and have healthy options and healthy meals.
+Now, before you get stressed about what you can’t eat, let me tell you the good news.
+With a few simple food replacements, you can prepare all these foods in a healthy way.
 Are you ready for it?
 Let’s get started!

 Gluten-free pasta is a good way to shave off a few calories.
 Compare 32 oz of regular thin spaghetti and 32 oz of gluten-free thin spaghetti.
 What do you find?
 The regular pasta has 3,360 calories per container and the gluten-free has 3,200 calories in a comparable amount.
 While that doesn’t seem like much, keep in mind it takes you 10 to 15 minutes of jogging to burn off 100 calories.
 You could save the equivalency of a 40-minute jog just by switching to gluten-free pasta and the taste is the exact same.